 As if giving two backpacks for every one backpack purchased wasn’t awesome enough, B-WaP allows you, the consumer, to have a say in where the backpacks are given.
 During checkout you can select “Domestic” or “International” to have 2 bags sent to either the Regional Foodbank of Oklahoma’s Food for Kids Backpack Program, or to The Maisha Project in Kenya, Africa.
 Read more about BWaP’s partners here.

-STATE bags are incredibly stylish (check out this sweet swan backpack), durable, and full of functional storage.
+STATE bags are incredibly stylish (check out this sweet dragon backpack), durable, and full of functional storage.
 On top of that, for each backpack you purchase, STATE hand-delivers a STATE backpack packed with the tools for success to an American child in need.
 This socially conscious company doesn’t stop there though.
 Their bag drop events are motivational rallies intended to leave the kids receiving backpacks with a renewed spirit and belief in themselves.
 Side note: How appropriate is it that this week is Gray Week in their Colors of Summer Instagram series?

 Bixby backpacks have a kid-friendly, whimsical style.
-Whether your kid is into sparkle, animals, things that fly, or even emoticons, they will find a bag that will suit them, while also sending one full of supplies to a kid in need with Bixby’s “One Here.
+Whether your kid is into sparkle, animals, things that fly, or even imagination, they will find a bag that will suit them, while also sending one full of supplies to a kid in need with Bixby’s “One Here.
 One There.” donation model.
 Read more about Bixby’s mission to donate bags around the world here.